-

 “James River Treatment Plant SWIFT Improvements”

-James River SWIFT Facility and James River SWIFT Treatment Plant Advanced Nutrient Reduction Improvements
+James River SWIFT Treatment Plant Advanced Nutrient Reduction Improvements

-HRSD, your regional wastewater treatment utility, is implementing the Sustainable Water Initiative for Tomorrow (SWIFT) Program at select HRSD wastewater treatment facilities to produce a highly-treated water (SWIFT Water®) that meets drinking water standards and is suitable for recharge of the Potomac Aquifer.
-Highly-treated wastewater from up to seven of HRSD’s existing treatment facilities will be treated at new SWIFT facilities, and at program completion in 2032, HRSD intends to recharge the Potomac Aquifer with up to 100 million gallons of SWIFT Water per day.
-This program will help reverse declining groundwater levels, reduce salt water intrusion, slow or reduce land subsidence and significantly reduce the amount of nutrients such as nitrogen and phosphorus entering the Chesapeake Bay, thereby helping to ensure HRSD’s ability to protect public health and the environment in alignement with HRSD’s Mission and Vision.
+HRSD, your regional wastewater treatment utility, is implementing the Sustainable Water Initiative for Tomorrow (SWIFT) Program by constructing the first SWIFT Facility at the James River Treatment Plant to produce a highly-treated water (SWIFT Water®) that meets drinking water standards and is suitable for recharge of the Potomac Aquifer.
+From the James River SWIFT Facility, HRSD intends to recharge the Potomac Aquifer with up to 16 million gallons a day (mgd) of SWIFT Water®.
+This Program will help reverse declining groundwater levels, significantly reduce the amount of nutrients such as nitrogen and phosphorus entering the Chesapeake Bay, and may reduce saltwater intrusion and land subsidence, thereby helping to ensure HRSD’s ability to protect public health and the environment in alignment with HRSD’s Mission and Promise.

-Project Cost: Ranges between $300 and $400 million dollars
+Project Cost: Ranges between $500 and $600 million dollars

 Timeline